evncosta/100-Days-of-Code/Day 21/README.md

 The complete implementation of the classic Snake game featuring food collection, scoring, collision detection, and game over conditions.
 This project was completed as part of **Day 21** of the "100 Days of Code: The Complete Python Pro Bootcamp" course.

+## 🎓 Course Context

+This project was part of **Day 21: Build the Snake Game Part 2: Inheritance & List Slicing** in the 100 Days of Code curriculum.
+It completes the Snake game with advanced features.

 ## 🎯 Project Overview

 Snake Game Part 2 builds upon the foundation from Part 1 and adds: